 I would suggest using 80/20 ground beef as a little bit of fat will help it bind together so they don’t fall apart AND make them moist and juicy.
 If yours is very lean I would cut it with half a roll of ground sausage (we love HOT Jimmy Dean).

 You definitely need a binding agent.
-Most use breadcrumbs with egg where others use crispy fried onions or oats so it sticks together and you can roll them into balls and not fall apart.
+Most use Italian breadcrumbs with an egg but there are many alternatives like crushed crispy fried onions, oats or crushed crackers works so it sticks together and you can roll them into balls and not fall apart.
 We love our basic meatball recipe, you should really try it too.

 Meatballs in Air Fryer